Doujin Help Guide

 [image]

 The fastest way to see if your bank card is compatible with most Japanese websites is by linking it to your Toranoana account.
 I call this the "tora test".
-If the test charge goes through, you can purchase from Toranoana, Melonbooks, PictSQUARE, and numerous other websites without needing to use a proxy service.
+If the test charge goes through, you can purchase from Toranoana, Melonbooks, PictSQUARE, PICREA, and numerous other websites without needing to use a proxy service.
 You can do this by doing the following:

 [image]